mhnam/r_statistical_analysis/chp2.md

 **Identifier** is a name we give to each variables.

 _c.f._
-- Start with english or underscore(_; usually for system variables)
+- Start with english or underscore( _ ; usually for system variables)
 - Use only english, numbers and under score
+- Upper and lower case are different
 - Can be consist maximum 63 characters
 - Can not use _keywords_ such as double, int, switch, if, else, return, static etc.